The Promise (1969 film)

 The Promise is a 1969 British drama film based on a play by Russian playwright Aleksei Arbuzov.
 Set in the Soviet Union during the Second World War, it is the story of a love triangle involving three young people caught up in the Siege of Leningrad.
 The film follows the main protagonists in the post-war years in an attempt to show the lasting effects of that relationship.
 It featured Ian McKellen's film debut.

-The film was on the British Film Institute's BFI 75 Most Wanted list of lost films until a mislabeled copy was found in the British Film Institute's archive after an audit.
+The film was on the British Film Institute's BFI 75 Most Wanted list of lost films until a mislabelled copy was found in the British Film Institute's archive after an audit.